Project Lesser White-fronted Goose

 Exterior description

 The Lesser White -fronted Goose is a small and delicate dark grey goose with a tall white facial blaze and a yellow eye ring.
 It has a short, pink beak and the belly is striated with black bars.
 It’s hard to tell the difference between the sexes.
 In springtime however when the LWfG appears in couples it’s possible to tell who’s male and who’s female by looking at their behavior.
-The characteristic appearance of a LWfG doesn’t show in a young bird but by the time they reaches one year of age both the eye ring and the belly spots usually has appeared.
+The characteristic appearance of a LWfG doesn’t show in a young bird but by the time they reach one year of age both the eye ring and the belly spots usually has appeared.

 The Lesser White -fronted Goose is easily mistaken for the Greater White -fronted Goose.
 Although the GWfG is, as the name indicate, a much larger goose which lack the yellow eye ring and has more and thicker black bars on the belly.
 At distance, also other relatives in the Anser family like Greylag goose, Pink-footed goose and Bean goose can be hard to tell from the LWfG, especially in a hunting situation.

-The Lesser White- fronted Gosse makes a high -pitched, melodic almost whistling sound, cackling “kikyi-kikyi”.
+The Lesser White- fronted Goose makes a high -pitched, melodic almost whistling sound, cackling “kikyi-kikyi”.
 In the mountain area this cackling can be heard miles away.
 The sound is very different from the rougher cackling that comes from a Greater White -fronted Goose.

 In early 20th century the LWfG population was spread throughout the most northern part of the palearctic area, so from Scandinavia to far east Russia.
 Today only a few fragmented parts of the population exist.
-The worldwide population today contains around 24 000- 40 000 birds.

 Ecology- Swedish population

 The LWfG usually commit to their partner for life.
-It takes until two years of age before a female LWfG can breed for the first time but it is not unusual that she waits another year as well.
+It takes until two years of age before a female LWfG breed for the first time, but it is not unusual that she waits another year as well.
 Adult LWfG is very committed to previous breeding sites and juvenile birds are committed to the place where they learnt to fly.
 Especially young female LWfG is very committed to the place where they learnt to fly, while young males can pair with females from other populations at the winter staging ground.

 The breeding area of the LWfG in Sweden is located where the birch forest meets the lower alpine area.
 They prefer mountain lakes with a mosaic of islands and a lot of birch and willow for protection.
 Egg laying starts in the middle of May when snow free patches appears and the ice on the lakes are beginning to break.
 A delay in spring can result in LWfG giving up their breeding attempt.
 This contributes to big fluctuations in the number of young produced yearly.